Arsalwali00/Data_Science/Project 1/README.md

 ## Project Overview

-This project analyzes a dataset of 21,000 properties for sale in Mexico, sourced from Properati.com.
-The primary goal is to determine whether sale prices are influenced more by property size or location.
+This project analyzes a dataset of 21,000 properties for sale in Pakistan, sourced from www.zameen.com .The primary goal is to determine whether sale prices are influenced more by property size or location.
 Through this project, we explore and apply various data analysis techniques using Python, including data cleaning, visualization, and correlation analysis.

 ## Key Learning Objectives